 What time does the film actually start?

 Most of our film screenings will have adverts and trailers playing before the feature.
 These will usually start before the advertised start time of the show, and play for 10-15 minutes after the advertised start time.
 However, some screenings will have less adverts or trailers than others and some will have nothing shown before the feature at all and will start at their advertised time.
 Most event cinema screenings will start at, or close to, their advertised time.

-To make sure you do not miss the start of the film or event, we would recommend that you always arrive at the cinema before the advertised time.
+To make sure you do not miss the start of a film or event, we would recommend that you always arrive at the cinema before the advertised time.

 What food and beverage options are available?